 Since 9/11, 2.4 million brave men and women have deployed around the world to fight for our country.
 The percentage of those returning with post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI) is staggering.
-As these numbers continue to grow, it becomes more and more difficult for warriors to access timely and effective mental health care.
+As these numbers continue to grow, it becomes more and more difficult for warriors to access timely and effective mental health treatment for PTSD, TBI and other invisible wounds.

-Warrior Care NetworkTM is a first-of-its-kind partnership between Wounded Warrior Project® and four national academic medical centers of excellence including Emory Healthcare, Massachusetts General Hospital, Rush University Medical Center, and UCLA Health.
+Warrior Care Network® is more than a PTSD program, it is a first-of-its-kind partnership between Wounded Warrior Project® and four national academic medical centers of excellence including Emory Healthcare, Massachusetts General Hospital, Rush University Medical Center, and UCLA Health.
 In cooperation with the Department of Veterans Affairs, this program will connect thousands of warriors with world-class care.

 Warrior Care Network is a $100 million commitment to battle the invisible wounds of war by filling gaps in government care and reaching those who might otherwise go untreated.
-Wounded warriors will be connected with partner hospitals for evaluation and treatment options.
+Wounded warriors will be connected with partner hospitals for evaluation and treatment options, enabling life changing PTSD help.

 All treatment is provided at no cost to the warrior, and travel is provided at no cost to warriors and family members.